Ashish-Surve/FaceMatcher/README.md

 *  ~~Implement video based face recognition.~~
 *  ~~add GitLab link for code.~~
 *  Implement a DNN based classifier to classify.
-*  Compare SVM with DNN.
+*  Compare SVN with DNN.
 Check Speeds.
 *  ~~Basic documentation for the code.~~

 # EDIT 1